This post details how to reduce bloat in Postgres/Aurora tables for the purposes of increasing performance and reducing costs.

 The answer is yes!
 Amazon Aurora PostgreSQL Edition is compatible with the pg_repack tool.
 It has been confirmed in the popular AWS blog post.

-I can say from my experience that the internals of AWS Aurora are generally very similar to PostgreSQL.
-I would guess that Amazon is using the PostgreSQL codebase and architecture as a starting point to add their improvements and features.
+I can say from my experience that the internals of AWS Aurora are almost identical to PostgreSQL.
+Amazon is using the PostgreSQL codebase and architecture as a starting point to add their improvements and features and most of the enhancements are added at the storage layer.
+That means that almost every tool and extension that works with PostgreSQL also works with Aurora PostgreSQL.

 Do I need to do this?